Phoenix-999/Prometheus-and-Grafana-Monitoring/README.md

 ```

 ### **Copy & Past the Content of prometheus.yml:**
-Replace "Your-Server-IP-Address" with the actual IP address of your server.
+Replace `Your-Server-IP-Address` with the actual IP address of your server.

 ```console
 global: